Mak16/Tic-Tac-Toe/README.md

 * Instruction :

--> This game is built in codeblocks- windowsso might have some problems to the other os systems.
+-> This game is built in codeblocks- windows so might have some problems to the other OS systems.
--> Any changes , creativity , sugestion are welcome and you can give suugestion by email - mahendra.patel16474@gmail.com
+-> Any changes , creativity , sugestion are welcome and you can give sugestion by email - mahendra.patel16474@gmail.com